bneGREEN: Europe pays what it takes to bring in LNG but still cannot get enough

 Other options include breaking the link between gas and power prices, which would hopefully see a fall in electricity costs.

-Nevertheless, she firmly placed the blame for the current energy crisis on the Russian government, accusing it of weaponizing energy as part of its invasion of Ukraine.
+Nevertheless, she firmly placed the blame for the current energy crisis on the Russian government, accusing it of weaponising energy as part of its invasion of Ukraine.

 Such a view is shared by Sergiy Makogon, CEO of Gas Transmission System Operator of Ukraine (GTSOU), who highlighted that Europe has enough supply routes to source gas, but that it is Gazprom that has shut down gas supplies.